Lucille Speakman Legacy Endowment

-When Randy Wewers, a 1958 graduate of Fort Smith Junior College, began trying to reconnect with his alma mater 20 years ago, he had one simple reason: he wanted to do something to recognize a professor he’d had by the name of Miss Lucille Speakman.
+When Randy Wewers a 1958 graduate of Fort Smith Junior College reconnected with his alma mater 30 years ago, he had one driving reason; he wanted to do something to recognize a professor who changed his life by the name of Miss Lucille Speakman.

-He wasn’t sure exactly how to honor her, though; she wouldn’t have cared much, he knew, about having a building or a fountain named after her.
-But, as he became more deeply involved with the University—eventually joining the Foundation’s Board of Directors—an idea started to percolate.
+He wasn’t sure exactly how to honor her.
+He knew she wouldn’t care much about having a building or a fountain named after her.
+But as he became more deeply involved with the University – eventually joining the Foundation’s Board of Directors and later the Alumni Advisory Council – an idea started to percolate.

-What if he could do something to perpetuate Speakman’s legacy of great classroom teaching—the vivid, evocative lectures; the devotion to her students’ success; the clear-eyed fascination with her world that generations of alumni still talk about?
+What if he could do something to perpetuate Speakman’s legacy of great classroom teaching – the vivid, evocative lectures; the devotion to her students’ success; the clear-eyed fascination with her world that generations of her students talked about for the rest of their lives.

 Each of us carries in our memories that special teacher who led us, pushed us, admonished us, and in so many ways molded us as only great teachers can do.
 We were awakened from mediocrity, captivated by what those who went before had done, emboldened to excel in our life’s endeavors.